March 19, 2025

 What does that look like in reality?
 It means adopting a person-centric approach where we prioritise and validate people’s feelings; it means providing opportunities for individuals and professionals to share their different perspectives, without judgement, shame or blame; it means actively listening and learning to better understand what led to the incident so it can be avoided in the future; and it means repairing and maintaining strong relationships built on mutual trust and respect.

 There’s no doubt that we are all, as professionals, committed to creating the conditions which facilitate the repair and restoration process.
-We endeavour to strike the balance between formal and structured, and informal and relaxed in our approach to post-incident support.
+We endeavour to strike a healthy balance between formal and structured, and informal and relaxed, in our approach to post-incident support.
 Most importantly, perhaps, we strive to repair relationships that may have been adversely affected by the incident.

 However, constraints on time, space and resources can present a real challenge to effective and desirable post-incident support.
 Often, despite everyone’s best intentions, the process can fall somewhat short.
 For example, sometimes the physical environment (such as a formal meeting room) inhibits relaxed, comfortable discussions; or maybe there are endless lists of questions to answer that are difficult to communicate and that do not serve the needs of the participants; or perhaps, because of a lack of time, the process is rushed, and those involved do not feel they have had adequate opportunity to be heard.